UnclassedPenguin/unclassedpenguin.github.io/_posts/2019-01-19-change-ubuntu-color-manually.md

 categories: Ubuntu
 ---

-I use Ubuntu 18.04 on my laptop, and recently wanted to change the colours that show up when you are booting.
-It usually shows as the default purple Ubuntu colour, and I wanted to change it to my own, in this case #1A3A41.
+I use Ubuntu 18.04 on my laptop, and recently wanted to change the colors that show up when you are booting.
+It usually shows as the default purple Ubuntu color, and I wanted to change it to my own, in this case #1A3A41.

 I had to scrounge around stackoverflow and other random forums to find the answers, so I decided to write this post and put it all in one place.
 <!--more-->
 There are three stages that we need to change.
 The Ubuntu login page, splash screen, and then the grub loading screen.

-First let’s find the values we will need for our new colour.
-I found a website that was very helpful for <a class="randomcolor" href="https://convertingcolors.com" target="_blank">converting colours</a>.
+First let’s find the values we will need for our new color.
+I found a website that was very helpful for <a class="randomcolor" href="https://convertingcolors.com" target="_blank">converting colors</a>.

-Go there and enter the colour you want to use.
+Go there and enter the color you want to use.
 The formats we are interested in are RGB and RGB Percent.

-For our colour #1A3A41 the RGB values are:
+For our color #1A3A41 the RGB values are:

 RGB | :  26, 58, 65
 RGB Percent | :  10%, 23%, 25%

 The RGB value is used for ubuntu-logo.grub and the RGB Percent is used in the ubuntu-logo.script, however you have to enter it in as a decimal form of its self.
 So for us, its 0.10, 0.23, 0.25.
-The login page uses css so the plain hex colour code will be used there.
+The login page uses css so the plain hex color code will be used there.

 Lets begin now that we have everything we need.
 Open a terminal and we can get started.
-First we will edit the file to change the login screen colour.
+First we will edit the file to change the login screen color.
 Always make sure when editing any system files to first create a backup.
 Change your directory, and copy the file to a new one of the same name, including a ‘.old’ on the end as a backup.

 {% highlight shell %}
 1. $ cd /usr/share/gnome-shell/theme/ubuntu.css